Floorp-Projects/Floorp/taskcluster/docs/docker-images.rst

 Task Images (build-on-push)
 :::::::::::::::::::::::::::

-Images can be uploaded as a task artifact, [indexed](#task-image-index-namespace) under a given namespace, and used in other tasks by referencing the task ID.
+Images can be uploaded as a task artifact, :ref:`indexed <task-image-index-namespace>` under a given namespace, and used in other tasks by referencing the task ID.

 Important to note, these images do not require building and pushing to a docker registry, and are built per push (if necessary) and uploaded as task artifacts.

-The decision task that is run per push will [determine](#context-directory-hashing) if the image needs to be built based on the hash of the context directory and if the image exists under the namespace for a given branch.
+The decision task that is run per push will :ref:`determine <context-directory-hashing>` if the image needs to be built based on the hash of the context directory and if the image exists under the namespace for a given branch.